 The City of Hyattsville has access to a wide variety of transportation options.

 The City is located on WMATA's green line, and two stops are within City limits - West Hyattsville and Prince George's Plaza.
 From these stops it is less than a ten-minute ride to some of Washington, D.C.'s, prime neighborhoods for entertainment and work.
 For more information on schedules and to plan your trip, visit the WMATA website.

 The City is served by more than a dozen bus routes.
 For route schedules, please search the bus route you are interested in.
 If you need assistance, please call us at 301-985-5000.

 The City's Call-a-Bus offers seniors and people with disabilities transportation to medical appointments, pharmacies and grocery stores within a six-mile radius of the City.
 The bus offers curb-to-curb service from outside a resident's home to their destination Monday-Friday between the hours of 9 a.m. and 4:30 p.m.
-The fare is $1 each way and registration is free.
+There is no cost to ride and registration is free.
 Reservations must be made 24 hours in advance by calling (301) 985-5000.

 Taxi and Rideshare

 Numerous taxi and rideshare services operate in and around the City.

 The City is also near the Riverdale MARC train stop.
 The stop is on MARC's Camden Line, which travels from Baltimore to Washington, D.C.

 Bike and Pedestrian Travel